mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 - N/A

 ### 🔍 Observation
-- The backend needs to call this endpoint in ablution, and thus we can only improve the data return from it and use it instead of agencyList property founded in ModalAndView
+- The backend needs to call this endpoint in ablution, and thus we can only improve the data return from it and use it instead of agencyList property founded in ModalAndView/Document
 - No values from this response are used in the UI or any known logic
 - The only side effect is navigating the browser to flight/flightWidget
 - The actual page load is handled separately by a ModelAndView, which we'll describe shortly